mediocreokra/amblr/README.md

 # Amblr
 > When you’re walking around the city, you want to enjoy the fun and interesting things and avoid the dangerous / gross stuff.
-Amblr lets you share points of interest (POIs) with other users and lets you see what other have added.
+Amblr lets you share points of interest with other users and lets you see what other have added.
 It’s kind of like Waze, but for walkers.

 ## Team